google/sqlcommenter/go/README.md

 # Sqlcommenter [In development]

-Sqlcommenter is a plugin/middleware/wrapper to augment SQL statements from go libraries with comments that can be used later to correlate user code with SQL statements.
+SQLcommenter is a plugin/middleware/wrapper to augment application related information/tags with SQL Statements that can be used later to correlate user code with SQL statements.

 ## Installation